Six operations on dg enhancements of derived categories of sheaves: Introduction

 Ideally, one would hope to find a corresponding formalism in some subcategory of the $\kk$-linear 2-multicategory $\DGCAT_\kk$ of dg $\kk$-categories.
-We achieve this goal up to inverting some 2-morphisms.
-Let us provide a short summary.
+We achieve this goal up to inverting some 2-morphisms as follows.

 We define a $\kk$-linear 2-multicategory $\ENH_\kk$ of dg $\kk$-enhancements.
-Its objects are certain pretriangulated dg $\kk$-categories, its 1-morphisms coincide with the corresponding 1-morphisms in $\DGCAT_\kk$, i.\,e.\ with dg $\kk$-functors, and its 2-morphisms can be represented by roofs of 2-morphisms in $\DGCAT_\kk$, i.\,e.\ roofs of dg $\kk$-natural transformations, where the arrows pointing in the wrong direction are objectwise homotopy equivalences (see section~\ref{sec:2-mult-texorpdfstr}) and become invertible in $\ENH_\kk$.
-The objectwise homotopy equivalences are precisely the 2-morphisms made invertible when defining $\ENH_\kk$.
+Its objects are additive pretriangulated dg $\kk$-categories, its 1-morphisms coincide with the corresponding 1-morphisms in $\DGCAT_\kk$, i.\,e.\ with dg $\kk$-functors, and its 2-morphisms can be represented by zig-zags of 2-morphisms in $\DGCAT_\kk$, i.\,e.\ by zig-zags of honest dg $\kk$-natural transformations, where the arrows pointing in the wrong direction are objectwise homotopy equivalences (see section~\ref{sec:2-mult}).
+More precisely, the morphism categories of $\ENH_\kk$ are obtained from the corresponding morphism categories of $\DGCAT_\kk$ by inverting the objectwise homotopy equivalences.
 Mapping a dg $\kk$-category $\ulms{M}$ to its homotopy category $[\ulms{M}]$ defines a functor